HugCls/GHRM/README.md

 # GHRM

-2024-08-03: "To belittle, you have to be little." - Kahlil Gibran
+2024-08-04: "Live as if you were to die tomorrow.
+Learn as if you were to live forever." - Mahatma Gandhi